secmancer/sec-notes-repo/HTB Academy/SOC Analyst Prerequisites/Intro to Assembly Language/Control Instructions/Loops.md

 - **Initializing** the first two Fibonacci numbers (`0` and `1`).
 - **Repeating** the process of summing and swapping numbers using a loop.
 - **Automating** the calculation for a set number of iterations using the `rcx` register and `loop` instruction.

+## Questions
+- Edit the attached assembly code to loop the "loop" label 5 times.
+What is the hex value of "rax" by the end?
+	- 0x100000000